edent/SuperTinyIcons/CONTRIBUTING.md

 - [ ] Update README using the python script
 - [ ] Android Image

+## Hacktoberfest - Important!

+You do not need to be assigned to an issue.
+You can start working on it right now 😃

+If you send an inappropriate PR, you will be marked as spam.
+If you have questions, please ask *before* sending a PR.

 ## New File

 Filename should be `nameofservice.svg` - all in lower-case.